 Brassicas love cool weather.
 There’s no need to wait till frost has passed to get them growing in the soil.
 Planting them early gives them a chance to grow and perhaps even produce before they are attacked by cabbageworms.

-Along the same lines as growing earlier varieties, growing brassicas from transplants early and allowing them to grow bigger before transplanting and they will have a fighting chance when the cabbageworms start skeloton-izing them.
+Along the same lines as growing earlier varieties, growing brassicas from transplants allow them to grow bigger before transplanting.
+This way they will have a fighting chance when the cabbageworms start skeloton-izing them.
 Once they have been completely stripped of their baby leaves, there’s no chance of recovery.

 Have you ever dealt with garden pests?
 How did you manage them?